oliyh/locksmith/README.md

 ;;  {:champion true, :team_name "mercedes_gp", :first_name "Lewis"}}
 ```

-On your client you crave Clojure data, but the GraphQL server is trying to force feed you underscores.
+On your client you crave Clojure data, but the GraphQL server is trying to force feed you underscores or camels.
 locksmith's `gql->clj` sorts it out!

 ```clj